-Creating hybrids is is very popular for flowers and vegetables.
+Creating hybrids is very popular for flowers and vegetables.
 Most notably, Roses, Tomatoes, and Sweet Corn are frequently cross-bred to create hybrid varieties.

-An F1 hybrid, are seeds from the first cross of two unrelated, open-pollinated
+An F1 hybrid, is a seed from the first cross of two unrelated, open-pollinated plants.

 There are many advantages to creating hybrid varieties.

 increased crop yields